Virtual Engagement

 Friends-in-STEM Mentoring

 Friends-in-STEM is a mentoring program designed to match local school children with a mentor, “friend-in-STEM.”
 Mentorship is proven to be a critical part of a young person in STEM’s personal and professional development.
 The representation, guidance, and reflection offered by mentorship seeks to encourage students to stay focused on their academic goals and to follow their passions.
 It also equips them with the excitement, skills, and resources which are necessary in looking for future programs, volunteering, and higher education opportunities.
 Our program’s goal is to help local students begin building these connections early while also sparking a light of curiosity in STEM.
-Participating students will be paired with a “friend-in-STEM” trained mentor who is high school, college, or graduate student studying STEM recruited from the following organizations:
+Participating students will be paired with a “friend-in-STEM” trained mentor who is a WFU undergraduate or graduate student studying STEM (science, technology, engineering, and mathematics).

-All mentors undergo the same training, which includes a background check, mentorship “best practices,” with assistance from the Wake Forest University Mentoring Resource Center.
-This program is almost made possible with the support and close collaboration of the Office of Civic and Community Engagement.
+All mentors undergo the same training, which includes a background check, protection of minors training, and mentorship “best practices,” with assistance from the Wake Forest University Mentoring Resource Center.
+This program is also made possible with the support and close collaboration of the Office of Civic and Community Engagement.

 Register Your Student To Receive a Mentor Here!